opentelekomcloud/terraform-provider-opentelekomcloud/docs/data-sources/identity_role_custom_v3.md

 page_title: "OpenTelekomCloud: opentelekomcloud_identity_role_custom_v3"
 sidebar_current: "docs-opentelekomcloud-datasource-identity-role-custom-v3"
 description: |-
-Get a IAM role information from OpenTelekomCloud
+Get a IAM user-defined role information from OpenTelekomCloud
 ---

 Up-to-date reference of API arguments for IAM role you can get at